ericvsmith/dataclasses/pep-xxxx.rst

 Abstract
 ========

-There have been numerous attempts to define classes exist primarily as containers for ...
+There have been numerous attempts to define classes which exist primarily to store a set of attributes.
+Some examples include:

+ - collection.namedtuple in the standard library.

+ - typing.NamedTuple in the standard library.

+ - The popular attrs [#]_ project.

+ - Many user recipes and packages such as [#_] and [#]_.

+This PEP describes an addition to the standard library called Data Classes.
+These data classes are specified using PEP 526, Syntax for Variable Annotations.

 Describe fields.
 This PEP proposes a module for defining data classes.